jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

   - CICD
   - Cloud
   - AI Infrastructure

-myst:
-  enable_extensions: ["attrs_block"]
-  fence_as_directive: ["mermaid"]
 ---

 # Introduction

-**NEEDS** a first paragraph that summarizes the entire paper, with a hook.
-We take too long getting to the point.

-Research computing has long focused on providing access to High Performance Computing (HPC) clusters.
+The dream of scientific discovery drives the computing needs of researchers.
+Advances in research computing technology arise in response to those needs.
+Researchers must remain competitive in a rapidly-changing policy landscape.
+So, research computing staff must quickly adapt systems to changing needs and improving technology, while minimizing impact to researcher operations.
+Traditional high-performance computing (HPC) infrastructure is defined by its rigid hardware layout.
+In contrast, software defined infrastructure for high-performance computing (SDHPC) is responsive and flexible, enabling in-flight hardware upgrades with reduced researcher impact.

-The traditional HPC user experience centered around text-based, command-line shell interactions.
+Traditional HPC use centered around text-based, command-line shell interactions where users would SSH to login nodes and engage in research computing activities.
-Users accessed the login node using SSH and, from there, submit batch jobs to a scheduler, conduct workflows, and organize data.
-Attempts at web-based, immersive user experiences realized varying levels of acceptance and success.
+The development of immersive web interfaces to HPC systems provided a friendlier user experience, increasing access.
-Among these, Open OnDemand (OOD) emerged as the most successful web integration for HPC @Hudak2018.
+Among these interfaces, Open OnDemand (OOD) emerged as the most successful @Hudak2018.
-Over the past decade, Open OnDemand grew to dominate the HPC landscape, becoming the de facto HPC web experience and a fundamental component of many HPC clusters.
-OOD elevated HPC interaction to a web-native experience and shaped user expectations to align with the self-directed experiences of cloud-native applications.
+Now a fundamental component of many HPC systems, OOD brought user expectations for HPC systems in alignment with the self-directed experience of cloud-native applications.

-OOD's success stems not from displacing the traditional command shell but by enhancing the user experience to include web-native applications that sit naturally along-side traditional user interaction with the cluster.
-A basic deployment provides access to Juptyer notebooks, R-Studio, and a browser-based VNC desktop capable of presenting any traditional GUI application, like Matlab or QGIS, within the browser.
-All of these web-based applications are easily launched as jobs on cluster compute nodes through simple button clicks in the web browser.
+OOD owes its success to a reduction of cognitive load for researchers.
+Alongside a traditional command-line shell, the reference deployment of OOD provides access to several interactive, web-native applications.
+Jupyter Notebooks, R Studio, and a VNC desktop capable of presenting native, windowed applications, are all available behind a simple resource request form.
+Researchers start by engaging with their HPC system through these familiar applications and, when they are ready, migrate to batch tools at the shell.
+Implementation details, such as submitting a job script to the scheduler, are hidden behind the software-defined abstractions of the resource request form and application definition.
+Because OOD hides these details, researchers can more readily envision HPC enabling their work.

-The key aspect of the OOD architecture is transparent mapping of browser actions to per-user web servers that run applications under the native cluster identity of the user.
+OOD operates by mapping browser interactions to per-user web servers.
-This allows all actions performed by the user on the cluster, whether via the web or the command shell, to run in the context of their account and adhere to a consistent security model enforced by the operating system across the cluster.
-Users can only access cluster resources as dictated by their account permissions.
-It is this model of identity-based resource access control we emulate for our implementation of SDHPC.
+When a user first connects, the central OOD server spawns a web server process running under their identity, as defined on the HPC system, and hands off the connection.
+Whenever the user launches an application, any processes started by their web server fall under that user's identity context.
+The net effect is that user engagement with the HPC system is shepherded by software definitions—identity, operating system rules, OOD application definitions, and the scheduler.

+NOTE: OOD solved a problem that let us do the thing.
+The "wart" in the OOD solution is the traditional SSH access.
+This is one of the problems we solved.

+NOTE: On the IT side...
+OOD provides an improvement to application interface management.
+Our work augments this by providing an improvement to user access management.

 <!--- ref gridsphere and science gateways that were dedicated tools and that tarun or something that we looked at around 2017 -->

-In order to facilitate operation of campus HPC as a cloud-native application, we built front-end services to manage connection routing for SSH and web endpoints.
+Whereas OOD transforms HPC into a web-native application, our implementation of SDHPC transformed the UAB campus HPC system (Cheaha) into a cloud-native application.
-These services introduce capabilities for horizontal scalability and enable us to affect changes in the environment on minimal subsets of the user community.
+Application proxies enable us to modify the HPC environment for arbitrary subset groups of the user community.
-The front-end services act as application proxies that route SSH and web connections to appropriate login and OOD nodes based on a user's group membership.
-This capability implies that the application routers authenticate users in order to resolve routing rules.
-We built a simple Apache-based proxy that manages web single sign-on for users and routes them to their target OOD instance.
+Correct group-based routing requires proxies to authenticate users for both SSH and web connections.
+Web authentication and routing is handled by a web single sign-on (SSO) Apache service.
-We extended sshpiper, an open-source SSH router built on top of Go ssh, to include group-based user routing @Lian2025.
+To handle SSH authentication and routing, we extended sshpiper, an open-source SSH router built on top of the Golang SSH package @Lian2025.

 <!--- we should show a picture of this here? -->

+The application proxies introduce an opportunity for horizontal scalability because SDHPC behaves like a cloud-native infrastructure.
-Operating cloud-native infrastructure at-scale is improved with development processes that leverage continuous integration and continuous deployment (CICD) methodologies [Ugwueze2024].
+Continuous integration and continuous deployment (CICD) methodologies enable greater scaling of cloud-native infrastructures [Ugwueze2024].
-To that end, we created a GitLab CI/CD workflow to build and deploy our application routing front-end nodes and the Open On Demand web services @gitlab-cicd.
+To leverage the opportunity, we created a GitLab CI/CD workflow to build and deploy our application proxies and OOD web services @gitlab-cicd.
-This workflow ensures that we can deliver features and fix bugs through regular deployments of this software-defined infrastructure.
+Our SDHPC CI/CD workflow ensures we can deliver features and bug fixes through regular, reproducible, version-controlled deployments.

+NOTE: Built cloud-native infra for interface to HPC system/env.
+These things, working together, make SDHPC a possibility.

+- Extend sshpiper
+- Gitlab CI/CD
+  - Core infra
+  - HPC services

+**NEEDS** segue paragraph, tie to first PP.

 # Related Work

 **NEEDS** a paragraph with an overview of the section.

 <!-- establishing value of OpenStack -->
-Research generates data that must be processed, analyzed, and stored in order to derive scientific insights.
-Information Technology (IT) infrastructure is fundamental to the creation of research applications that process data.
-Access to infrastructure determines the success or failure of research workflows that depend on computing.
-Cloud computing increases access to infrastructure by providing software defined abstractions for the compute, storage, and network resources needed to build applications.
+The success of research computing activities depends on access to information technology (IT) infrastructure: compute, storage, and networking.
-OpenStack is an Open Source Software (OSS) platform that allows a site to encapsulate its physical IT hardware and present cloud-native abstractions for compute, storage, and network resources via software defined infrastructure @openstack2025.
-This allows platform users to access software defined IT infrastructure to build applications using cloud-native development paradigms.
-IT staff can guard access to the physical systems running OpenStack to ensure secure operations while democratizing access to resource abstractions that enable developers to build applications.
-Deploying OpenStack to provide infrastructure for research applications provides autonomy for IT operations and research software development.
+OpenStack, an open source software (OSS) Cloud computing platform, provides software defined abstractions over that infrastructure @openstack2025.
+NOTE: User access to OpenStack/VM infra are not common in RC systems.
+NOTE: Decoupling hardware from the abstractions presented to the researcher is the central idea enabling SDHPC.
+IT staff secure the physical systems, and researchers are empowered to build cloud-native applications from the software defined abstractions.

 <!-- things what use openstack -->
 The NSF-funded Jetstream2 project is an at-scale cloud computing environment available to researchers through the NSF ACCESS program [@Hancock2021; @Boerner2023].